Henichesk Bridge: Construction

 Henichesk Bridge utilizes the "Waagner Roth" system, developed by the Austro-Hungarian company of the same name during the First World War.
 During the war, the construction of a prefabricated railway bridge, which would have the least amount of assembly equipment and time needed, was developed by a young Austrian engineer, Friedrich Roth (1878-1940).
 This system was originally used to quickly replace destroyed bridges, including rail bridges, which was an important capability in wartime.
 This method allowed for the construction of up to 26 meters a day, but was relatively expensive.

 The bridge structure was assembled from small typical elements in a hanging position with a cantilever length of up to 50 meters.
 At the same time, additional supports were not required.
 A crane-like lifting device was located at the top of the bridge.
 It moved as the object lengthened, thus the bridge built itself.
 The iron bridge structure was built without a single welding seam.
-The thread is twisted exclusively on bolts and nuts.
+The structural elements are connected solely with nuts and bolts.